azvpnapp/Azure-VPN-Client/README.md

 1. Launch the Azure VPN Client app on your device.
 2. Enter your associated school or work email and click **Next**.
-3. Choose **Sign in with a certificate**.
+3. Choose *Sign in with a certificate*.
 4. Tap **Continue** to confirm the selected certificate.
 5. The app will verify the certificate.
-Once approved, you'll be able to use the client and connect to your organization’s network.
+Once approved, you'll be able to use the client and connect to your organization’s network